Optical module: Transmit Optical Sub-Assembly

 The Transmit Optical Sub-Assembly or TOSA in the optical module converts electrical signals into optical signals for optical transmitters.

 Electrical cable equivalent

 Sometimes the optical module is replaced by an electrical interface module that implements either an active or passive electrical connection to the outside world.
 This is used when the link is short, particularly when connecting to a top of rack switch.

 Front panel optical module MSAs

 Many Multi-source agreements (MSAs) have come and gone over the years in the optical module industry.

 SFP and QSFP family front-panel modules

-The Small form-factor pluggable transceiver (SFP) MSA has specified many optical module form factors over the years.
+The Small Form-factor Pluggable (SFP) MSA has specified many optical module form factors over the years.